Armandelij/IOS-Guide/Combine/Transforming & Filtering/Transforming Operators.md

 > The publisher must send a completion event, otherwise it does not know if the publisher is done emitting values.

+# scan()
+Allows you to build upon the most recent output from the operator

+# flatMap()
+Allows you to combine output from more than one publisher into one publisher to send to downstream comsumers